Virtual workshops designed for you

 ACTFL Classroom Instructional Strategies Workshops

 ACTFL offers virtual, synchronous workshops on a variety of topics related to classroom teaching practices, classroom assessment, and lesson, unit, and curriculum design multiple times each year.
-Two of our current offerings include Guiding Learners to Higher Levels of Proficiency and Developing & Assessing the Three Modes of Communication.
+Our current offering is the ACTFL Foundations Series in October 2023, including three half-day workshops covering the fundamental resources of the ACTFL Proficiency Guidelines, the World-Readiness Standards for Learning Languages, and the NCSSFL-ACTFL Can-Do Statements.

 Engage with your colleagues and exceptional ACTFL facilitators during each live virtual event.
 Participants will have the opportunity to learn from ACTFL facilitators, collaborate and apply their learning during breakout sessions and discussion forums with fellow participants, and then share ideas and takeaways with the larger group.
 Each workshop will include activities to apply your learning and participants will leave the workshop with practical tools, examples, and tasks, ready to use within their classrooms.